The man in the wall

-The man in the wall is a unique relief of a Roman soldier curved in an Hellenistic style into a cliff wall near the Temple cave above Nahal Kziv, by the settlement of Abirim in Galilee, Israel.
+The man in the wall is a unique relief of a Roman soldier carved in an Hellenistic style into a cliff wall near the Temple cave above Nahal Kziv, by the settlement of Abirim in Galilee, Israel.

 Description

 The relief is engraved into the rock at a height of about 3 meters to the right of the entrance of the Temple cave (Al-Jalila cave). located on the steep northern slope above Nahal Kziv, about two kilometers west of the settlement of Abirim.

 The relief depicts a male figure, probably a Roman warrior, dressed in a typical pleated dress draped over his arm.
 His legs are muscular and his right hand is raised forward.
 To his left is a dagger sheath, and on his head is probably a helmet.
 The height of the figure is about one and a half meters.
 It is not known who is depicted in the relief and who engraved it, but according to the pottery found in the nearby Temple cave, the relief dates to the Hellenistic period in the Land of Israel.
 Similar reliefs were discovered in Lebanon and Syria, but not in Israel.